kikito/battle-cry/battle-cry-design-doc.markdown

     - Their items are cursed with an insanity related jinx - such as temporal craziness.
 - Ull follower: Ull the Healer is the force of change, and at the same time is the force of restoration.
 These individuals will heal enemies.
 In some occasions they will rise marbh.
     - Their loot includes potions, and scrolls of healing, but also necromantic material.
-- mass: a revolting pile of moving flesh, bones and teeth.
+- Mass: a revolting pile of moving flesh, bones and teeth.
     - Not especially tough or intelligent, but regenerates health quickly.
     - Can devour pieces of equipment.
-- Drakin: very skilled blind warriors.
+- Uruk: very skilled blind warriors.
 They use swords on the short distances and arcs on the long distances.
     - Decent armor and weapons, but nothing heavy.
+- Drakin: a civilisation of lizardmen.
+They excel in bulky armor, and some fire-related magic.
-- Ieli: Massive creatures that
+- Ieli: Massive creatures that live in very cold environments.
+They attack on sight.

 #### Tier 4

-### The player
+TBD

 ### Items

-## Narrative Structure

-> How is the story structured?
-Draw the plotline using a graph to show how major story events are connected to each other...

 ## Game Play